ebu/radiodns-manager/README.md

 An implementation of a RadioDns server (Using plugit) and a RadioVis server (without commet support).

-You can find the plugit client inside `RadioDns-PlugIt`, the RadioVis server inside `RadioVisServer` and deployements scripts inside `Deployement`.
-Check each folders for specifics README about each part.
+You can find the plugit client inside `RadioDns-PlugIt`, the RadioVis server inside `RadioVisServer` and deployments scripts inside `Deployment`.
+Check each folder for specifics README about each part.

 ## General architecture